cdktf/cdktf-provider-okta/docs/brand.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Consent for updating the custom privacy policy URL.
+Is a required input flag with when changing custom_privacy_url, shouldn't be considered as a readable property.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/brand#agree_to_custom_privacy_policy Brand#agree_to_custom_privacy_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/brand#agree_to_custom_privacy_policy Brand#agree_to_custom_privacy_policy}

 ---